lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 ### Justification

 The PATCH operation is intended for selectively updating a resource.
 In the context of responsibility separation, this is also its sole function.
 Returning the latest known state, for example, does **not** fall under the responsibility of this operation.
-For this reason, PATCH does not return a response body, other than success or error messages.
+For this reason, PATCH does not return a response body, other than status- or error messages.

-### Deviations
+### Exception

-None.
+In **special cases**, a PATCH operation **may** return a **200 – OK** response along with a response payload containing details about the update process.
+However, this **does not** mean that the full resource state is included in the response.
+Instead, it is primarily used for returning status records that provide metadata pertaining to the executed operation.

 ------